-Slots, used for transmission, are selected from candidate slots in the selection interval (SI) which is defined as 150 slots.
+Slots, used for transmission, are selected from candidate slots in the selection interval (SI) which is defined as 300 slots.

-The selection process uses received data from AIS and ASM.
+The selection process uses received data from AIS, ASM and VDE.

-There should be, at minimum, a set of four candidate slots to choose from.
+There should be, at minimum, a set of eight candidate slots to choose from.

-The candidate slots are primarily selected from slots that are free on AIS and ASM.
+The candidate slots are primarily selected from slots that are free on AIS, ASM and VDE.

-The available slots are as defined in Recommendation ITU-R M.1371 and must only be taken from the most distant station(s) within the SI.
+The available AIS slots are as defined in Recommendation ITU-R M.1371 and must only be taken from the most distant station(s) within the SI.

-If the candidate slot set contains less than four slots, additional candidate slots can be obtained by using the following rules and order (rule 1 followed by rule 2):
+If the candidate slot set contains less than eight slots, additional candidate slots can be obtained by using the following rules and order (rule 1 followed by rule 2):

-Rule 1: available slot on an AIS channel and free on all other AIS and ASM channels
+Rule 1: available slot on one AIS channel and free on the other AIS and free on the ASM and VDE channels

-Rule 2: available slot on both AIS channels and free on all ASM channels.
+Rule 2: available slot on both AIS channels (AIS1 and AIS2) and free on all ASM and VDE channels.

 When selecting candidates for messages longer than one (1) slot, a candidate slot should be the first slot in a consecutive block of slots that conform to the selection criteria stated above.

 If the station cannot find sufficient number of candidate slots, the station should not transmit and should re-schedule the transmission.